dkubek/approximate-graph-symmetries/thesis/md/03_Methods/01_QSA.md

 - As can be seen int the following chapters, the algorithm is quaite simple and it is the result of astraightforward application of the Frank-WOlfe algorithm [TODO: INsret citation] .
 This simplicity brings the tough task or quest of exceptional performance.
 However it is stil;l a first order method.
 And we might surpass it later with algorithmthat uses more information from the problem.

+[TODO: include more (prosaic) written description of the algorithm instead of pseudocode]

 ```latex
 \documentclass{article} % Or use `report` or `book` for a thesis structure with \chapter
 \usepackage[utf8]{inputenc}